crisberrios/crisberrios.github.io/winter/contents/articles/recap/index.md

 template: article.jade
 ---

 So here I am.
 Living in the outskirts of Mexico City while learning how to _properly_ code and become a full stack web developer with the help of [Free Code Camp](https://www.freecodecamp.org) online bootcamp.
+On this first post, I'll tell you the story of why I decided to switch careers.

-What was I doing before this?
+##What was I doing before this?

 Well, this isn't my first coding experience, nor my first web-dev experience.
 I *used to be* (since I'm switching careers) an electronics engineer, and I've done some nice and interesting projects, mostly related with **M2M** and **Fleet Management** services, coding firmware for embedded devices and making scripts for data terminals.

 Also, I've participated in the design and implementation of a variety of Wordpress sites/blogs, static HTML sites and worked as SEO/SEM manager for small businesses as my hobby side job.
 But I never took the time to properly learn JavaScript, CSS, and HTML (HTML5 was a new thing for me).
 Mostly hacking some scripts here and there, copy-pasting some PHP to make a plug-in work and inline-css-ing to fix some details.

-#What changed?#

-<span class="more"></span>
+##What changed?

 Well, ever since I met my wife, we have been spending our savings not in a mortgage, or even a car.
 We have been **travelling** (not as much as you think, but one of our dreams was visiting Japan), and somewhere along the road we decided we should get out of our country and be on the move, in search of new adventures and a better quality of life.